yjzhang/cse571_project/docs/index.md

 We trained the simulated red robot to pursue the white robot.
 A video of the trained model can be found [here](https://www.youtube.com/watch?v=ytJ5xMHiSXg).

+### Gazebo results

+The Gazebo simulation provides the entire API for the Turtlebot, with simulated controls and sensory data.
+We trained Dagger for a few rounds to avoid obstacles.
+[Video](https://www.youtube.com/watch?v=Ug4MrcJSvWA)

 ### Robot results

 We trained the Turtlebot using Dagger to navigate hallways using Hokuyo laser depth scan data.
 A video of the training process and the trained model can be found [here](https://www.youtube.com/watch?v=vIecKpOrEtQ).